-It is widely known that students who take the time to review their notes do much better than students who do not.
+It is well known that students who take the time to review their notes do much better than students who do not.
 With that in mind, use the last 10 minutes of your lecture time to allow students to process what was just covered.
 Doing so has two main benefits: it encourages you to think about the main learning you hope to cover during your lecture, and it allows students to immediately retrieve, use, discuss, and question what they have just learned.
-Invariably, they can also discard confidently held misinformation in doing this.